 Security of your personal information

 Your personal information may be stored in hard copy documents, as electronic data, or in our software or systems.
-We endeavor to protect any personal information that we hold from misuse and loss, and to protect it from unauthorised access, modification and disclosure.
+We endeavour to protect any personal information that we hold from misuse and loss and to protect it from unauthorised access, modification and disclosure.
 Some of the ways we achieve this are:

 confidentiality requirements on our employees